Osidge, Barnet

 A comfortable 1930s suburban locality lying on a westerly slope beside the Pymmes Brook, west of Southgate

-The land was sold off after the dissolution of the monasteries and a substantial house was erected and parkland laid out.
+The land was sold off after the dissolution of the monasteries and a substantial house called Osidge was erected, with parkland laid out around it.
 A condition of tenure was that the woods should supply faggots for the burning of heretics.
 In 1652 the house became the residence of local notables the Hadley family.

 John Kingston of Oak Hill built a new Osidge in 1808, and promptly sold it.
 From 1893 this was the home of Thomas Lipton, who had been born into poverty in Glasgow and created a national chain of grocery stores.
 He is best remembered for his blends of tea, and for popularising the beverage in the USA.
 After his death in 1931 most of the 60-acre estate was built up, but Lipton endowed his home as a hostel for nurses.
 Now a care home for elderly female residents, the house (shown above) stands in five acres of grounds at 151 Chase Side.

-Hugh Davies, the developer of the Osidge estate advertised the proximity of Southgate station with a paraphrase of a popular song: “Home, James, and don’t spare the horses, it’s a home on the Tube for me.”
+Hugh Davies, the developer of the Osidge estate, advertised the proximity of Southgate station with a paraphrase of a popular song: “Home, James, and don’t spare the horses, it’s a home on the Tube for me.”
 The properties are mostly semi-detached, with generous gardens.
 On avenues such as Chase Way a number of the properties have distinctive ‘ski-ramp’ roofs.
-To the west, the attractive but under-let Hampden Square has shops, restaurants and the Osidge Arms.
+To the west, Hampden Square provides a pleasing local focus, with shops, restaurants and the Osidge Arms.

 The singer/songwriter Amy Winehouse grew up on Osidge Lane and attended Southgate school and Ashmole school.
 She left her Jewish family home for the bright lights of Camden Town at the age of 15.